b3lial/amiga-starlight-framework/README.md

 As a kid, I loved the Amiga but was not able to write code for this platform.
 In 2017, I planned a little demo project and read lots of tutorials.
 Nearly everybody used assembler and direct hardware access.
 Although this produced amazing demos, I wanted to try something different: Using a C compiler and the AmigaOS APIs.
+To speed up development, I am working at this little framework which allows me to

+* set up the screen
+* create and display video buffers
+* load images
+* etc.

-To speed up development, I am working at this little framework which allows me to create video buffers, load images, etc. with a few lines of C code and therefore to focus on the demo effects and not the Amiga hardware.
+with a few lines of C code and therefore to focus on the demo effects and not the boilerplate code.

-## Features
+## Structure
+This Git repository contains the framework and an example project.
+The framework itself resides in the __starlight__ folder.
-Main.c contains a demo project which uses the Starlight Framework.
+Main.c in root directory contains a demo project which uses Starlight to display some graphics and animations.
 It is implemented as a finite state machine because I wanted an easy way to concatenate different effects (text scroller, rotating cube, etc).
 Each effect is a seperate [View](http://wiki.amigaos.net/wiki/Classic_Graphics_Primitives) and called after a mouse click:

 * TwoPlanes demonstrates how to create two ViewPorts and change color sets at runtime.
 * Ballblob loads a boing ball image into memory and displays it on screen.
 It demonstrates image loading from file.
 * DoubleBuffer moves a square around the screen.
 It demonstrates how to use double video buffering.

+## General Usage
+The main idea of Starlight is

+* Initialise the framework
+* Create a new __View__ for your demo effect
+* Allocate __BitPlanes__ which represent your video buffer
+* Allocate color table arrays
+* Create a set of __ViewPorts__ and add them to your __View__
+* Display the __View__
+* When the effect has finished, create and display a second __View__
+* Free your previously allocated __BitPlanes__
+* etc.
+* Shutdown the framework

+Starlight works as kind of state machine.
+Create a view, add Viewports, display View, create next View, etc. It always stores the old View which is deleted AFTER you switch to the new View.
+This allows a flicker free View switch mechanism.

+## APIs
 The following features are provided by my framework:

 ### Initialisation
-The method **initSystem(BOOL softInit)** takes over the graphical hardware.
+The method **initStarlight(BOOL softInit)** takes over the graphical hardware.
 It has two modes:
 * *softInit*: Stores the old View (usually the workbench screen), switches to a blank screen, loads neccessary libraries and deactivates sprites.
 The Amiga operating system is still running.
 * *ruthless*: Stores the old View (usually the workbench screen), its copper list, switches to a blank screen, loads